 - Gather a big tourist backpack, taking everything you may need on a road.

 - After arriving in Scandinavia, rent a car and follow your plan.
 Go to the most beautiful places to camp like Hossa National Park, Skane, Yuteri, Koli National Park, or Ramberg Gjestegard.
 Everything is up to you.
 You can choose one place only or move from one place to another if you have plenty of time during your winter or summer vacations.

-- Camping trip doesn't mean you have to be in the wild all the time.
-You can explore the mountains and the lakes for a couple of days, and then move to exploring the city surroundings.
+- A camping trip doesn't mean you have to be in the wild all the time.
+You can explore the mountains and the lakes for a couple of days, and then move on to explore the city surroundings.
 Learn Scandinavia through smaller towns and villages.
 Enjoy the countryside and don't forget to take a short boat trip.

 Camping journey is the right way to discover Scandinavia in its fullest sense.
 But the best period to do it is probably spring, summer, or autumn.
 For the winter trip, it is better to use the second scenario.

 This time we recommend visiting the bigger and smaller Scandinavian cities mainly.
 The region has plenty of beautiful towns and villages to go to – Bergen, Skien, Oslo, Kristianstad, Nacka, Stockholm, Copenhagen, Assens, Aarhus, Vejle, Falkenberg, etc.